CuyZ/NotiZ/Documentation/Markdown/Events/Create-a-custom-event.md

 - In a log, the will be available in the message.

 For example `$name` can be used as `#NAME#`.

+Variables annotated with `@email` will be available in the select option for email cc and bcc.

 ## Registering the event